fairandsmart/right-consent/_overview/04-receipt.md

 position: right
 ---

+At the end of the process, a Consent Receipt is generated and stored for proof and exchange.

+Receipt can embed attachments to reinforce proof like the displayed form or a validation proof (SMS code, electronic signature).

-A consent Receipt is generted in the end of the process.
-It allows enduser to keep a trace of its decision and embed a QRCOde that can be used to change its choices at any time during the validity of the consent.
+It allows counterparts to keep a trace of consent but also embed a QRCode that can be used by the owner to change its choices at any time during the validity of the consent.